“Pretending to be brave is just as good as being brave” – Anonymous

 “We’re not going anywhere until you settle.
 Take a deep breath.”

 “Simmer down, you dopey mutt”, said Spotty.
-I enjoyed the irony of her comment, as she’s a cross breed and Zeke is a purebred.
+I enjoyed the irony of her comment, as she’s a mixed breed and Zeke is a purebred.

 “Going to the park!
 Going to the park!
 Going to the park…” said Zeke,